sgholap/CarND-Behavioral-Cloning-P3-master/README.md

 We have provided a simulator where you can steer a car around a track for data collection.
 You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

 We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+Check out the [writeup](https://github.com/sgholap/CarND-Behavioral-Cloning-P3-master/blob/master/writeup.md) for this project and use it as a starting point for creating your own writeup.
 The writeup can be either a markdown file or a pdf document.

 To meet specifications, the project will require submitting five files:
 * model.py (script used to create and train the model)